 Summer is here, and while that means trips to the beach and weekend getaways, most of us tend to forget that these outdoor activities and summer heat can take a toll on even the healthiest of hearts.

 “It’s easy to assume that if you’re a relatively healthy person, then your heart can handle the heat, but that’s not always the case.
-The effects of heat can be dangerous and potentially life-threatening,” explains Irving Herling, MD, Director of Clinical Cardiology at Lankenau Medical Center.
+The effects of heat can be dangerous and potentially life-threatening,” explains Irving Herling, MD, Lankenau Heart Institute cardiologist and director of clinical cardiology at Lankenau Medical Center, part of Main Line Health.

 Although high temperatures can be dangerous, don’t be afraid to spend some time outside.
 But make sure you’re following a few guidelines to make sure you’re not overdoing it: